Alternatives to Bankruptcy

 - Try for a Lump Sum Settlement: Debt collectors will usually take a big fraction of the debt off if you are willing to make one or two large lump sum payments.
 The problem with this route is that you might have to borrow money from a family member or worse, from another bank to get enough cash for the lump settlement.

-- Ask for Mercy From the Court: If a creditor has a judgment against you, they likely have asked the court for a payment review hearing.
+- Ask for Mercy From the Court: If a creditor has a judgment against you, their attorney likely has asked the court for a payment review hearing.
 At this hearing you will have to complete a financial statement disclosing all your assets and income.
 The court might be sympathetic to your case and only issue a small payment plan.
 However, this will not stop the debt collectors from trying to attach to your house or bank accounts without your notice.

 Lastly, there are companies that claim they can restructure or consolidate your debt if you just make monthly payments to them.
-Unfortunately, in our experience, these companies do not actually help the debtor get out of debt and only make things worse.At Marcotte Law Firm We can Help
+Unfortunately, in our experience, these companies do not actually help the debtor get out of debt and only make things worse.Our Lowell Bankruptcy Lawyers Can Help

 Bankruptcy is not right for everyone, but if you have a lot of debt, the options are scarce.
-You need someone who knows the debt collection companies and the tactics they use to try get money from you.
-At Marcotte Law Firm we have specialized attorneys who know just that.
+You need someone who knows the debt collection companies and the tactics they use to try to get money from you.
+At Marcotte Law Firm, we have specialized Lowell attorneys who know just that.